Copyright Peer-to-Peer and Illegal File Sharing

 What are the dangers of using p2p?

 Copyright infringement - P2P technology makes it possible to share files that are copyrighted.
 Federal law prohibits the reproduction, distribution, public display or public performance of copyrighted materials over the Internet without permission of the copyright holder.
-Pace University fully complies with the federal Digital Millennium Copyright Act of 1998 and has the measures in place for tracking alleged incidents of copyright infringement.
+Pace University fully complies with the federal Digital Millennium Copyright Act of 1998 (PDF) and has the measures in place for tracking alleged incidents of copyright infringement.

 Malicious software - Using P2P applications, it is difficult to verify that the sources of the files are trustworthy.
 Often, attackers use P2P to transmit malicious code such as spyware, malware, or viruses into the files.